 The Eden half has been a journey for me – I’d wanted to do this for several years, so I trained (hiking, running, swimming, and circuits) and finally booked my place in January 2019.
 I continued to train but then in August, I injured my shin (shins splints / stress fracture) and suddenly instead of running 8 miles, I was hopping and cursing after half a mile and unable to walk downstairs.

 By the time I was able to walk normally, on the flat, there was only a week to go.
-I tried a parkrun to see if I could run three miles: the answer was “sort of”.
+I tried a parkrun to see if I could run three miles: the answer was “not really”.
 Then I bumped into the friend who’d first recommended it and she asked if I was still going?

 I said yes.

 Yes, because YES, just YES-YES-YES, and all of a sudden it was exciting again!

 I had no idea whether I’d even be able to complete one mile, let alone 13, but hey.
 I was nervous, though.

 On the day, I got up at 5:30, ate, showered, put on my running kit, and drove to Eden.
 We rocked up beside the start line and the heavens opened and soon hundreds of us were shivering in the rain.
 Someone told me that it was a hard, hilly course and the “wrong” choice for a first half-marathon.
 Well, I love mountains, so…